Ilopango International Airport: Rehabilitation

 Among the work completed in the old airport: adequacy of the passenger waiting room, which seats 25 people is completed.
 In addition to adequate seating for passengers, a new air conditioning system for traveler comfort.
 These facilities are slated to open in March 2015, when TAG Airlines begins operations at Ilopango Airport.

-In January 2016, CEPA has begun building a new passenger terminal due to the high demands of TAG Airlines and CM Airlines.
-The new passenger terminal will increase capacity while providing a dedicated Salvadorean immigration and customs area.
-The new MSSS Ilopango Airport terminal is expected to be completed in mid-2016.
+In January 2016, CEPA began building a new passenger terminal due to the high demands of TAG Airlines and CM Airlines.
+The new terminal was inaugurated on 7 December 2023.
+The construction, which cost US$684,000, tripled the airport's passenger capacity.

 Other facilities

-The El Salvador Civil Aviation Authority has its headquarters on the airport property.
+The Salvadoran Civil Aviation Authority has its headquarters on the airport property.